labuzzetta/labuzzetta.github.io/research/fews_syllabus.md

 2 | FEWS nexus overview | Newell, J. P., B. Goldstein, and A. Foster.
 2019.
 A 40-year review of food-energy-water nexus literature and its application to the urban scale.
 Environmental Research Letters 14(7): 1-18.
 3 | Individual paper review 1 | Each student chooses 1 paper from a subset of those referenced in Newell et al. (2019) to summarize and present.
 Presentations will be given during this class.
 See Appendix A for a list of a papers to choose from.
 4 | Individual paper review 2 | Choose a second paper of those presented by other students during the previous class and read to prepare for discussion of FEWS nexus in this class.
 After this meeting students should identify a final paper topic.
 5 | Sociology 1: Agricultural treadmill | Norgaard, K. 2017.
 The sociological imagination in a time of climate change.
 Global and Planetary Change.
-163: 171-176.

-Gould, K., D. Pellow, and A. Schaiberg.
+163: 171-176. **and** Gould, K., D. Pellow, and A. Schaiberg.
 2004.
 Interrogating the treadmill of production: everything you wanted to know about the treadmill but were afraid to ask.
 Organization and Environment 17(3): 296-316.
 6 | Sociology 2: Ecological modernization | Spaargaren, G. and A. Mol.
 1992.
 Sociology, environment, and modernity: Ecological modernization as a theory of social change.
 Society and Natural Resources.
-5: 323-344.

-Vail, B. 2014.
+5: 323-344. **and** Vail, B. 2014.
 Ecological modernization at work?
 Environmental policy reform in Sweden at the turn of the century.
 (Chapter 4).
 In Environmental Sociology: From Analysis to Action.
 7 | Political economy: Neoliberalism | McCarthy, J. and S. Prudham.
 2004.
 Neoliberal nature and the nature of neoliberalism.
 Geoforum 35: 275-283.
 8 | FEWS Models 1 | Giampietro, M. et al. 2013.
 An innovative accounting framework for the food-energy-water nexus: Application of the MuSIASEM approach to three case studies.
 Rome: Food and Agriculture Association of the United Nations.
 9 | FEWS Models 2 | Rasul, G. and B. Sharma.
 2016.
 The nexus approach to water-energy-food security: an option for adaptation to climate change.
 Clim.
 Policy, 16, 682-702.
 10 | Drawing conclusions and crafting policy | Vogt, C., M. Zimmerman, and K. Brekke.
 2014.
 Operationalizing the Urban NEXUS Report.
-Bonn: Deutsche Gesellschaft für Internationale Zusammenarbeit.

-Karlberg, L et al. 2015.
+Bonn: Deutsche Gesellschaft für Internationale Zusammenarbeit. **and** Karlberg, L et al. 2015.
 Tackling complexity: understanding the food-energy-environment nexus in Ethopia's Lake Tana sub-basin.
 Water Altern.
 8, 710-734.
 11 | Case study 1 | Guillaume, J., M. Kummu, S. Eisner, and O. Varis.
 2015.
 Transferrable principles for managing the nexus: lessons from historical global water modelling of central Asia.
 Water, 7, 200-223.
 12 | Case study 2 | King, C.W.
 2014.
 A systems approach for investigating water, energy, and food scenarios in East-Central Maui.
 The University of Texas at Austin.
 Report.
 13 | FEWS critical analysis | Leck, H., D. Conway, M. Bradshaw, and J. Rees.
 2015.
 Tracing the Water-Energy-Food Nexus: Description, Theory and Practice.
 Geography Compass.
 9/8 (2015): 445-460.
 14 | Midwest FEWS 1 | Stone, J. et al. 2015.
 NSF FEW workshop on a sustainable rural framework for the upper great plains.
-NSF.

-ISU.
+NSF. **and** ISU.
 2017.
 NRT-INFEWS: The DataFEWSion traineeship program for innovations at the nexus of food production, renewable energy and water quality.
 NSF.
 15 | Midwest FEWS 2 or Presentations | Choose your own paper related to sustainability in the Midwest.
 How can the issue be approached with FEWS?
-Brainstorming session for new research projects. or Additional week of presentations if needed
+Brainstorming session for new research projects **or** Additional week of presentations if needed
 16 | Presentations | Final presentation due
 17 | Finals Week | Final paper due